← Back to Gallery

 Meet The Author Don Miguel

-Don Miguel Ruiz is a nagual (shaman) from the Toltec tradition in Mexico.
+(shaman) from the Toltec tradition in Mexico.
 Born into a family of healers, he was expected to carry on the lineage but chose medical school instead.
-After a near-death experience in his early twenties, he returned to his ancestral roots and spent over a decade apprenticing with a shamaness and studying the ancient Toltec wisdom.
+After a near-death experience in his early twenties, he returned to his ancestral roots and spent over a decade apprenticing with a shamaness

 Meet The Author Don Miguel